 This MD&A contains forward-looking information within the meaning of applicable Canadian securities legislation.
 Forward-looking information is often, but not always, identified by the use of words such as "believes", "anticipates", "plans", "intends", "will", "should", "expects", "continue", "estimate", "forecasts" and other similar expressions.
-In particular, this MD&A includes forward-looking information related to: our belief that our small molecules inhibit Bromodomain and ExtraTerminal Domain ("BET") proteins (or "bromodomains"); our intention to use our epigenetic drug development platform to develop compounds that potentially impact multiple diseases including cancer, autoimmune and others; our intention to move drug candidates into IND-enabling studies and first-in-man clinical studies; our belief that our patent applications will protect our ideas and inventions related to composition of matter, methods and treatments in our core areas of science and business; our expectation that sufficient cash will be available to fund contractual commitments; our expectation that we will be able to raise capital through external financing or partnering to provide funds for our programs.
+In particular, this MD&A includes forward-looking information related to: our belief that our small molecules inhibit Bromodomain and ExtraTerminal Domain ("BET") proteins (or "bromodomains"); our intention to use our epigenetic drug development platform to develop compounds that potentially impact multiple diseases including cancer, autoimmune and others; our belief that our patent applications will protect our ideas and inventions related to composition of matter, methods and treatments in our core areas of science and business; our expectation that sufficient cash will be available to fund contractual commitments; and our expectation that we will be able to raise capital through external financing or partnering to provide funds for our programs.